Coming Out Monologues

 The event also serves as the outspoken culmination of the Day of Silence, a day in which participants nationwide take a vow of silence in order to bring awareness to anti-LGBT bullying and harassment in schools.

-- Parking for TCOM: Visit the kiosk at University Avenue and West Campus Drive and purchase a $5 evening parking permit for Lot 1.
+- Parking for TCOM: Visit the kiosk at University Avenue and West Campus Drive and purchase a parking permit.

 - Campus Map